LPCDRP/hybran/docs/pseudoscan.report-format.md

 In the hybran pipeline, pseudoscan is run before final locus tags have been determined, so the locus tags in those reports will still correspond to those assigned by RATT and the ab initio annotation.
 - gene_name:
 Assigned gene name (lifted over from reference annotation)
+- pseudo:
+Whether the feature has been called `pseudo`.
+- summary:
+Concatenated string of the boolean values reported for each pseudo attribute.
 - div_by_3:
 Whether the feature sequence is divisible by three.
 - valid_start_codon: